Bob Orton Jr.: Return to NWA (1982–1984)

-He returned to the NWA in 1982, and together with Dick Slater, feuded with Ric Flair.
+Orton returned to the NWA in 1982, and together with Dick Slater, feuded with Ric Flair.
 Orton and Slater interfered in Flair's return match against NWA World Champion Harley Race, who had beaten Flair for the title.
 They attacked Flair with an aided piledriver, which caused Flair a severe injury in the neck and put Flair out of wrestling for several months, collecting a bounty placed on Flair's head by Race, who was reluctant to wrestle Flair in return matches for the title.
-In the run-up to this incident, Orton had been portrayed as a babyface and a longtime friend of Flair; his participation in the attack was portrayed as the betrayal of that friendship.
+In the run-up to this incident, Orton had been portrayed as a babyface and a long-time friend of Flair; his participation in the attack was portrayed as the betrayal of that friendship.
 Flair would eventually return in late 1983, attacking both Orton and Slater with a baseball bat.
-At Starrcade '83 on November 24, Orton and Slater defeated Mark Youngblood and Wahoo McDaniel.
+At Starrcade '83: A Flare for the Gold on November 24, Orton and Slater defeated Mark Youngblood and Wahoo McDaniel.
 He captured the NWA World Tag Team Championship with Don Kernodle on January 8, 1984.
 The duo held the title for two months before losing it on March 4 to Youngblood and McDaniel.